EnterpriseDB/tpa/docs/src/edb_repositories.md

     - postgres_distributed
 ```

-This example will install enterprise subscription repository as well as
+This example will install the enterprise subscription repository as well
-postgres_distributed giving access to EPAS and BDR4+ products.
+as postgres_distributed giving access to EPAS and PGD5 products.
 On Debian and Ubuntu systems, it will use the APT repository, and on
 RedHat systems, it will use the YUM repository.